 Defining your EVP starts from the inside with employee research.
 Invest in both qualitative and quantitative research – it’s important to go beyond your employee engagement survey results to dig deep into your culture.
 With the help of your people, uncover the organisation’s personality and describe its unique qualities, benefits and traits.
 To do this properly, you need a good cross section of people across every location – we usually aim for around 10% in total.

 The research will throw out some clear themes.
 Some will be great.
 But some could be better, and that’s OK.
 This isn’t about painting a perfect picture.
 A good rule of thumb is to think of your EVP as 80% grounded in reality/20% aspirational.
 Recognisably your company, but on your best day.

 This may also be a good time for an internal comms audit.
 When it comes to roll-out, you’ll get better engagement if you’re using the right channels and tactics.

 This is the fun bit!
-Using the research and what your people have told you, start to develop a written and visual articulation of what it means to work at your organisation.
-Think about some key messages, an employee promise, a rallying cry, a name for the concept, a tagline.
-Pick colours, font, a photography style and think about how to combine it all.
+Use the research to develop a written and visual articulation of what it means to work at your organisation.
+Think about some headline messages, an employee promise, a rally cry, a name for the concept, a tagline.
+Pick colours, font, a photography style and decide how to combine it all.
 For many clients, this often forms what becomes an internal brand.
-We usually develop two quite different concepts to help us understand what works and what doesn’t when we take it to the testing phase – your people know best!
+We usually develop two very different concepts here, which helps nail what’s working when we go into testing.

 Don't worry, we won't spam you with emails every day, just the occasional case study or inspiring communication we’ve been working on for our clients that we think may be of value to you.